AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 - Create and destroy a chat room
 - Join and leave a chat room
+- Retrieve the attributes of a chat room
 - Retrieve the chat room list from the server
 - Listen for chat room events